Juicy and tender steamed spareribs with fermented black beans is a classic dim sum dish delicious on its own or with rice. A must try.

 Try this steamed pork ribs in black bean sauce recipe and let me know what you think!
 Don’t forget to share this post on your social media.
 Thanks for reading and happy cooking! 🙂

-- 300 g pork ribs or pork soft bones (get your butcher to chop them into bite-sized pieces)
+- 300 g pork rib tips (no bones spare ribs) or pork soft bones (get your butcher to chop them into bite-sized pieces)

 - Spring onions (for garnishing)